Blaze Cuts Athens Motorway Link - UrduPoint

 Blaze Cuts Athens Motorway Link

-A forest fire broke out on Tuesday cutting the main motorway linking Athens to northern and southern Greece, officials said, as the nation reels under a severe heatwave
+A forest fire broke out on Tuesday cutting a section of the main motorway linking Athens to northern and southern Greece, officials said, as the nation reels under a severe heatwave

-Athens, (APP - UrduPoint / Pakistan Point News - 3rd Aug, 2021 ) :A forest fire broke out on Tuesday cutting the main motorway linking Athens to northern and southern Greece, officials said, as the nation reels under a severe heatwave.
+Athens, (APP - UrduPoint / Pakistan Point News - 3rd Aug, 2021 ) :A forest fire broke out on Tuesday cutting a section of the main motorway linking Athens to northern and southern Greece, officials said, as the nation reels under a severe heatwave.

 The civil protection service issued warnings to residents to be on the alert as the blaze spread at the foot of Mount Parnitha, 30 kilometres (20 miles) north of the capital.

+The fire service advised some people living in the area to evacuate as the flames neared buildings.

-Local media reported dozens of children had been evacuated from a holiday camp in the area near the suburb of Varympompi.
+Local media reported dozens of children had been evacuated from a holiday camp near the Athens suburb of Varympompi.

-The fire brigade said five helicopters, four water-bombing aircraft, 35 fire trucks and 104 firemen were fighting the flames in the zone that includes the former Greek royal family's summer palace of Tatoi.
+The fire brigade said five helicopters, five water-bombing aircraft, 70 fire trucks and 350 firemen were fighting the flames in the zone that includes the former Greek royal family's summer palace of Tatoi and several monasteries.

+In the southern Peloponnese region, 300 kms from the capital, three villages were evacuated after a fire started Tuesday afternoon.

+And on the Aegean island of Kos, firefighters were also tackling a blaze -- one of about 50 the authorities reported in the past 24 hours.

 "We are facing the worst heatwave since 1987," Prime Minister Kyriakos Mitsotakis said this week.